Select your climate zone What is my climate zone?

 • Harvest in 8-10 weeks.
 Cut back tall stems to prevent flowering.

-• Compatible with: Good to attract bees
+• Compatible with (can grow beside): Good to attract bees

 • Lemon Balm